 Justice and Home Affairs Agencies support the EU institutions and Member States by providing information and advice and supporting operational activities and policy making in the area of Home Affairs.
 Some of these agencies play a role in various aspects of EU migration policy.
 They receive, process and exchange migration-relevant data collected by Member States and disseminate aggregates, statistics or reports.
 The relevant Agencies are:

 - Frontex (European Border and Cost Guard Agency): has a shared responsibility together with the Member States border guard authorities for implementing a European integrated border management, and its tasks include the monitoring of migratory flows.
 For a list of Frontex data and reports (for instance, the Frontex Risk Analysis Network FRAN reports), see >

-- Europol (the EU Agency for Law Enforcement cooperation): helps – through the European Migrant Smuggling Centre established in 2016 – coordinate the response of Member States in countering organised criminal groups smuggling migrants into the EU, and promotes police cooperation/exchange of information, providing operational and analytical support.
+- Europol (the EU Agency for Law Enforcement cooperation): helps – through the European Migrant Smuggling Centre established in 2016 – coordinate the response of Member States in countering the smuggling of migrants into the EU, and promotes police cooperation/exchange of information, providing operational and analytical support.

-The Knowledge Centre on Migration and Demography (KCMD) - a European Commission initiative on better knowledge management for sound EU policy making.
+The Knowledge Centre on Migration and Demography (KCMD) is a European Commission initiative on better knowledge management for sound EU policy making.
 To strengthen the Commission’s overall response to the opportunities and challenges presented by migration, the KCMD aims to be the point of reference to support the work of Commission services and Member States on migration and related issues.
 The KCMD maintains two data portals:

 - Migration Data Catalogue - an inventory of dataset descriptions made available by international organizations, European institutions and bodies (notably the European Commission and EU agencies) and some Member States.
 Many of the datasets present national data aggregated at European level, some relate only to one EU Member State, while others have global coverage.
 For each dataset, the catalogue presents a summary description, a link to the dataset, and key metadata information (e.g. geographical and temporal coverage, and frequency of update) representing an outline of key strengths and limitations.
 Efforts to expand the catalogue will continue, adding new datasets as they become available.